carlosedp/riscv-bringup/unleashed/Readme.md

 popd
 ```

-This will generate the file `U-Boot.bin` to be used by OpenSBI.
+This will generate the file `u-boot.bin` to be used by OpenSBI.

 ## Build OpenSBI